Geraldene/Sharing_Files/README.md

 # Sharing_Files
 This repository is for sharing files
-This tutorial is based on the supervised Machine Learning algorithm, the K-Nearest Neighbor algorithm.
+This tutorial is based on the supervised Machine Learning, the K-Nearest Neighbor algorithm.